-Important!
 We change a voltage of C1 (WVDC) to be 2 times of input.
 For example, the input is 18V, WVDC should be about 35V.
 The C1 is 470uF 35V Electrolytic capacitor.

 However, we not should use the input voltage more than 25V.
 Because while the circuit is working will too hot.
 We cannot use the big heatsink.
-It is not small size, it doesn’t our concept at the beginning.
+It is not a small size, it doesn’t our concept at the beginning.

-Some friend does not clear about AC in.
+Some friends does not clear about AC in.
 In these circuits, you can use them 2 form.
 As the image below.
 It is different the place of the power switch and fuse.
 You can use both forms.

 It is important that you have a voltage transformer rating and the output DC voltage.